mikulatomas/dutch-concepts-cleaner/README.md

 # dutch-concepts
 Python wrapper for easier manipulation with Dutch normative data for semantic concepts dataset.
+Original data contains many error and some `csv` files are not valid.

 Names of the exemplars and attributes are heavily corrected.
 All corrections are described in `exemplar_names.py` and `features_names.py`.